 2. The desired behavior will only last for a short amount of time.

 3. The students’ behavior will worsen over time because they will want to bargain for more than the initial bribe.

 A Solution for Effective Classroom Management

-If you are a teacher who needs help with classroom management give my classroom management class a try!
+If you are a teacher who needs help with classroom management give my online classroom management class a try!